gofynd/fdk-client-python/documentation/platform/README.md

 * [Partner](PARTNER.md) - Partner configuration apis
 * [Webhook](WEBHOOK.md) - Webhook dispatcher with retry and one event to many subscriber vice versa
 * [AuditTrail](AUDITTRAIL.md) - Audit Logging Service that logs the crucial updates on the Platform
+* [Serviceability](SERVICEABILITY.md) - Logistics Configuration API's allows you to configure zone, application logistics and many more useful features.